 We have incorporated links to our social media profiles on the following networks:

-- YouTube, a service operated by Google Inc.; and
+• YouTube, a service operated by Google Inc.;

 Please contact us if you believe we have inadvertently collected Personal Information from a child under 18 without proper consent.
 This will allow us to delete such information as soon as possible.

-- Disabling Web Beacons: In order to prevent the use of Web Beacons, please set your email programme so that no HTML is displayed in messages, if this is not already the case by default.
-On the following pages you will find explanations on how to make this setting for the most common email programmes (Microsoft Outlook or Email for Mac (“Download remote content in messages”)).
+• Disabling Web Beacons: In order to prevent the use of Web Beacons, please set your email program so that no HTML is displayed in messages, if this is not already the case by default.
+On the following pages you will find explanations on how to make this setting for the most common email programs (Microsoft Outlook or Email for Mac (“Download remote content in messages”)).

 It is important that the Personal Information we hold about you is accurate and current.
 Please keep us informed if your Personal Information changes during the period in which our relationship is active.

 16.2.
 Your rights in connection with Personal Information

 Under certain circumstances, under applicable privacy laws, you have the right to:

 1. Request access to your Personal Information.
 This enables you to receive a copy of the Personal Information we hold about you and to check that we are processing it lawfully.